Table of Contents Show

 As a UMass Amherst student, you have plenty of opportunities to put yourself out there, meet new people, explore hobbies, and stay active.
 You can join or even start various clubs and engage in activism by volunteering across the Pioneer Valley at various student-led clubs like Campus Zero and MASSPIRG.

-Student Support and Wellness: The University of Massachusetts Amherst recognizes that you can only give your best to academics when your mental and physical well-being is whole.
+- Student Support and Wellness: The University recognizes that you can only give your best to academics when your mental and physical well-being is whole.
 Thus, the campus offers a myriad of resources to promote your sense of well-being.
-Diversity, inclusion, and equity are the top priority of UMass Amherst as vital aspects of their student support and wellness system.
-The University of Massachusetts Amherst will do everything to ensure that you are safe, supported, and respected.
+Diversity, inclusion, and equity are the top priorities of UMass Amherst as vital aspects of their student support and wellness system.
+The University will do everything to ensure that you are safe, supported, and respected.

 UMass is one of the more competitive public colleges or universities in the United States, with a 64% acceptance rate, an average of 1294 on the SAT, an average of 28 on the ACT, and a rough average unweighted GPA of 3.7 (unofficial).